windmill-labs/windmilldocs/docs/core_concepts/22_ai_generation/index.md

 :::

-Then from a code editor (Script, Flow, Apps), click on `AI Gen` and write with a prompt what the script should do.
+Then from a [code editor](../../code_editor/index.mdx) (Script, Flow, Apps), click on `AI Gen` and write with a prompt what the script should do.
 The script will use Windmill's main requirements and features (exposing a main function, importing libraries, using resource types, declaring required parameters with types, leveraging database schema).

 ![Prompt](../../assets/code_editor/ai_gen.png "Prompt")

+### Code Edition

+When in the [code editor](../../code_editor/index.mdx), select the code section you want to edit and the "AI Gen" button will turn into "AI Edit", letting you enter instructions for the AI Assistant.

+You will then be offered to accept or decline the suggested code.

+<video
+    className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"
+    controls
+    src="/videos/ai_edit.mp4"
+/>

+### Code Fixing

+Upon error when executing code, you will be offered to "AI Fix" it.
+The assistant will automatically read the code, explain what went wrong, and suggest a way to fix it.

+<video
+    className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"
+    controls
+    src="/videos/ai_fix.mp4"
+/>

 ## Code Auto-Completion with Codium